The Uni Tutor – Guide to Avoiding Essay Scams

 Remember, don’t accept any excuses for them not giving you this information as it is extremely difficult for you to misuse it.
 Companies have little reason to refuse to hand it over.

 6. Consider their prices – are they realistic?

 - Be aware that companies exist to make a profit, so question whether their prices are realistic

-- UK companies must pay many expenses: staff, advertising, premises, utilities, business rates, tax, VAT and much more
+- SWISS companies must pay many expenses: staff, advertising, premises, utilities, business rates, tax, VAT and much more

 - It is unlikely a company could be profitable if it paid its writers more than 30% of the total price